 Secondary-tertiary transition and mathematics under-preparedness for tertiary studies have long been the focus of educational interest in Australia.
-Much was written on skills, misconceptions, and related issues in the 1990's, especially in the context of the development of support structures in universities in Australia (Taylor, 1999).
-The challenges of addressing under-preparedness for university mathematics studies continue and have also been reported internationally (Ulovec, 2006).
+Much was written on skills, foundation studies and related issues in the 1990's, especially in the context of the development of support structures in universities in Australia (Taylor, 1999).
+Recent interest in under-preparedness has also been reported internationally (Ulovec, 2006).

-Examining the Australian context, it is clear that widening tertiary entry policies generally, and the lowering of mathematics pre-requisites in many Engineering and Science programs in particular, have had a dramatic effect on the mathematics skills of students commencing tertiary studies (Wood, 2001; Coutis, Cuthbert, & MacGillivray, 2002).
-In a recent report, University of Sydney academics Britton, Daners, and Stewart (2006) observed that many students are "not ready for the sophisticated level of mathematics at university".
+Widening tertiary entry policies in Australia generally, and the lowering of mathematics pre-requisites in many Engineering and Science programs, in particular, have had a dramatic effect on the mathematics skills of students commencing tertiary studies (Holton, 2002, Coutis, Cuthbert, & MacGillivray, 2002).
 In response, many Australian universities now offer what were mathematics foundation courses as full courses in Science and Engineering programs, to build basic competencies (Carmody, Godfrey, & Wood, 2006).
 While this flexibility has opened tertiary studies to more students, lower mathematics entry requirements have taken a serious toll on mathematics studies in Australia generally.
-Not only is it harder to persuade school students to do advanced mathematics subjects in Years 11 and 12, but accommodating school content in Science and Engineering degrees has also reduced the study of higher level tertiary mathematics subjects.
+Not only is it harder to persuade school students to do advanced mathematics subjects in Years 11 and 12, but accommodating school content in Science and Engineering degrees has reduced the study of higher level tertiary mathematics subjects.